itiszac/CIMP8A/README.md

-# CIMP8A
+# CIMP8A Saddleback College

-This repo is broken into folders which represent each weeks assignments and code labs.
+Homework questions and the respective solutions

+All code was written and submitted for CIMP8A Spring 2022 at Saddleback College